JustinDoty60/Connect4/README.md

 # Connect4
-**PLEASE RUN ON NETBEANS IDE**
+**PLEASE RUN IN NETBEANS IDE**
+*Support for running outside Netbeans is coming soon*

 Connect 4 game created using java.net API from Java core library.
 Multiple clients can play on local network together!

 Make sure the client port matches the server port when connecting!
+(5936)

 1) Run Server .java file